Where to Ski in December

 Breckenridge - cost-effective Christmas

-While we're in the UK listening to endless repeats of Mariah Carey for two months straight, across the pond, Breckenridge is pulling out all the stops in early December to give an authentic festive feeling outside of the Christmas week.
+While we're in the UK listening to endless repeats of Mariah Carey for two months straight, across the pond, Breckenridge is pulling out all the stops in early December to create an authentic festive feeling outside of the Christmas week.

-In the first week of December, you'll find hundreds of Santa look-alikes racing through the main street which is lined with over 25,000 twinkling holiday lights.
-On 09 December, there's Ullr Fest, a family-friendly party to praise the Norse god of snow in hopes of a powder-filled ski season (which Breckenridge always gets!).
+In the first week of December, hundreds of Santa look-alikes race through the main street, which is lined with over 25,000 twinkling holiday lights.
+On 09 December, the family-friendly party 'Ullr Fest' is held to praise the Norse god of snow in hopes of a powder-filled ski season (which Breckenridge always gets!).
 Visiting in early December is a wonderful festive experience, without the peak season Christmas prices.

 Christmas Breckenridge Town © Affleck